 - 1. All Directors of Spark New Zealand; - 2.
 The Managing Director; - 3.
-All members of the Leadership Squad/Team; - All Tribe Leads, Chapter Area Leads, Channel and Delivery Unit Leads, Subsidiary Leads, and Centres of Excellence Leads ; - 5.
-All members of each Centre of Excellence ; - All staff (such as IT staff) who may have access to a member of the Leadership Squad/Team email or document folders; and - 7.
-All other people designated by the Spark New Zealand Company Secretary.
+All members of the Leadership Team; - All direct reports to members of the Leadership Team; - To the extent not included above, all persons who manage a principal business unit, division or function of Spark New Zealand; - All members of the CEO's Office (being support and advisory roles to the Managing Director) and all members of Group Finance; - All staff (such as IT staff) who may have access to a member of the Leadership Team's email or document folders; and - All other people designated by the Spark New Zealand Company Secretary.
 Such designation may be by name, position or business group and shall be for such period of time as determined by Spark New Zealand's Company Secretary.

-If you are unsure as to whether these

-Rules apply to you, you should contact

-Spark New Zealand's Company Secretary.
+If you are unsure as to whether these Rules apply to you, you should contact Spark New Zealand's Company Secretary.